Xinyu1213/beelab955.github.io/_news/announcement_3.md

 inline: true
 ---

-Several new members joined us, they are Zengshaui Yin, Junan Shi, Lingjia Hou.🥳🥳
+Several new members joined us, they are Zengshaui Yin, Jun'an Shi, Lingjia Hou.🥳🥳